-The Group booked a pre-tax loss on current operations of -€8.28 million in 2014 (compared with a loss of -€11.39 million in 2014).
-As already observed, this slight change is the effect of write-downs in 2013 having a lower impact, the performance of gross profit margin, and the trend in operating costs and financial management.
+The Group booked a pre-tax loss of -€6.16 million in 2015 (compared with a loss of -€8.28 million in 2014).
+As already noted, this change is the effect of the performance of the gross profit margin, the trend in operating costs and financial management.
 Income tax as a percentage of the pre-tax result in the period under review reflects tax trends at the consolidated companies, as well as the lack of recognition of deferred tax assets on the accrued reportable losses of each company, since to date the prerequisites for recognition do not exist.